-The Company has incurred significant net losses and negative cash flows since inception, and as a result has an accumulated deficit of \$165.3 million at March 31, 2019.
+The Company has incurred significant net losses and negative cash flows since inception, and as a result has an accumulated deficit of \$166.4 million at June 30, 2019.
 The Company expects its cash requirements to be significant in the future.
 The amount and timing of the Company's future cash requirements will depend on regulatory and market acceptance of its product candidates and the resources it devotes to researching and developing, formulating, manufacturing, commercializing and supporting its products.
-The Company may seek additional future funding through public or private financing in the future, if such funding is available and on terms acceptable to the Company.
-There are no assurances that additional financing will be available on favorable terms, or at all.
+The Company may seek additional funding through public or private financing in the future, if such funding is available and on terms acceptable to the Company.
+There are no assurances that additional financing will be available and on favorable terms, or at all.
+However, management believes that the current working capital position will be sufficient to meet the Company's working capital needs for at least the next 12 months.